Anushka-Punukollu/CashCow/README.md

 # Ca$hCow

+Almost 75% of teens lack confidence in their knowledge of personal finance.
+This is HUGE since financial literacy is a key cornerstone for independence and well-being later on in life.
+The current educational system 🏫 often fails to provide comprehensive and practical financial education, leaving youth ill-prepared to face the financial realities of adulthood.
+Without access to proper knowledge, many young people struggle to understand basic financial concepts leading to debt, poor financial decisions, and more 💵.

 Ca$hCow is an app 📱 that aims to educate teens and young adults on the complex world of personal finance, in a fun and interactive way.
 This V1 of the app has sections on budgeting, credit, & accounting with tools embedded within the section including: interactive quizzes, interest calculators, expense calculators, & more!

 Made with 🤍